digbangbang/LPT-FL/README.md

 ## Code

+Our implementation has minimal dependencies.
+Additionally, the GPUs used in the experiments are the GTX 4090 and A6000.
 To get started with the implementation of our method, you can clone the repository and follow the instructions below.

 ```bash
 # Clone the repository